ConnorScott-Ox/Professional-Profile/content/project/Acute Elderly/index.md

 comfortable and happy with their stay.
 I would frequently join ward rounds and sit down with patients and discuss how they were feeling/discussed what we could do to make their stay more comfortable on top of just being a friendly face for them to talk to.
 <br>
-I routinuely took vitals and recorded them in the patient's notes.